miniME89/hfsm-exec/README.md

 ### Project Structure
 - doc/ - Documentation
-- ext/ - External dependencies source code which will be build along with the main program
 - main/ - The source code of the main program
 - plugins/ - Implementations of communication plugins